Mohishtoli

 Mohishtoli is a village in Gopalganj District, Bangladesh, part of Muksudpur Upazila.
 The village covers an area of 2.5 km^{2}, and is bordered by the villages of Nanikhir, Barovatra, Goalgram, Kasalia.

 Mohishtoli under Nanikhir Union parishad was established in 1856.
-The village consists of three wards and few mahallas.
-The village has a primary school, four Temples, and few community schools.
+The village consists of three wards and a few mahallas.
+The village has a primary school, four temples, and a few community schools.

 Non-governmental organizations operating in Mohishtoli include BDAO (the Bangladesh Development Acceleration Organisation), BRAC, CCDB, ASA, World Vision, and HCCB.